CApostol9E/GH_ICT9Emerald_Q2PROJ_Apostol_Caitlyn/README.md

 Today, you will learn about the recipes, and how to make them.
 I hope you enjoy these yummy recipes.
 This has got to be the longest thing project that I had to do.
-I'll put the files from Quiz 2 here too, since I used some of the files in the project.
-Let me know if there's any problems with it!
+I'll put one of the files from Quiz 2 here too, since I used one file to make the project.